failcake/recipes/README.md

 this, and so this repo will contain links and recipes for failcakes.
 Please fork it (oh the terrible puns) and add your favourites.

-The Recipes
+The recipes
 -----------

-In the talk, I named the chocolate orange cake, baked by one of our cycling devs, Joe Ray [@josno](https://github.com/josno), and here is the recipe for it:
+In the talk, I named the chocolate orange cake, baked by one of our cycling devs, [Joe Ray](https://github.com/josno), and here is the recipe for it:

 [Vegan Chocolate Orange
 Cake](http://tastedeindia.com/chocolate-orange-cake-vegan/)